1998 Comfrey–St. Peter tornado outbreak: Aftermath

 Following the tornado in Comfrey, residents were forced to temporarily evacuate the town due to several gas leaks, and the Minnesota National Guard was called in to help secure the area.
 Because the town's K–12 school was destroyed, students resumed classes two weeks later 20 mi to the north in Sanborn.
 Since many Comfrey residents were displaced to nearby towns, school buses from Comfrey drove to each town to provide children transportation to the school in Sanborn.
 To help stock their classrooms, the school used equipment and supplies that had been salvaged from the damage as well as items that had been donated.

 The original facade of the destroyed St. Peter Central School was worked into a contemporary apartment building constructed on the school's former site.

 Immediately following the tornado in Comfrey there was uncertainty about the town's long-term survival.
 Then in the week following the tornado the town decided to rebuild the school, and as a result most of Comfrey's businesses decided to follow suit.
 Ground was broken on the new school early the next year, and it opened to students on October 4, 1999.
 The population of Comfrey is down to 367 from the 425 it was when the tornado hit.

 Official U.S. government totals gathered in the months following the disaster state that the tornadoes caused $235 million in damage, however later estimates put the total much higher, including over $300 million in St. Peter alone.
 Additionally, over $800,000 in hail and downburst damage was reported over South Dakota, Minnesota and Wisconsin.

 For the 13 tornadoes that touched down from the parent supercell in southern Minnesota, the Twin Cities and Sioux Falls NWS offices issued tornado warnings an average of 15 minutes before the warned areas were hit.
 Because of above-average lead time for the warnings, and for excellence in forecasting the entire event, a bronze medal was issued to the Twin Cities NWS office the following December by the United States Department of Commerce.

+Impacts on Wildlife

+The tornadoes caused injuries and deaths among local bird populations, particularly raptors.
+The University of Minnesota Raptor Center in St. Paul served as the primary rehabilitation facility for 25 injured eagles and hawks collected by the Minnesota Department of Natural Resources from areas near St. Peter and New Ulm.

+Injuries included broken wings, frostbite, abrasions, and corneal damage from debris.
+Six birds were euthanized due to severe frostbite on feet and wing tips, which caused tissue loss.
+Rescuers attributed frostbite to low temperatures within the tornado vortex.

+Veterinarians projected recovery for most birds within two to four weeks, with half suitable for release.
+Thousands of waterfowl died, but officials stated that populations would remain stable.
+The storms struck during raptor migration and nesting, which increased stress on survivors.
+Two weeks later, the center treated additional starving raptors.